ressuman/Next-Feed-Posts-Project/README.md

 - **Next.js 14**: A powerful React framework for building web applications.
 - **Cloudinary**: Used for image storage and management.
-- **better-sqlite3**: A simple SQLite library for fast database operations.
+- **Supabase database**: A simple Postgres SQL library for fast database operations.
 - **React**: A JavaScript library for building user interfaces.

 ## Deployment